Hyperparameter Transfer Laws for Non-Recurrent Multi-Path Neural Networks: Methods

 We say the network is in the arithmetic-mean $\mu$P (AM-$\mu$P) regime if $\bar S(\eta)=1$, and define the AM-$\mu$P learning-rate scale $\eta^\star$ by $\bar S(\eta^\star)=1$.

 This choice has three properties that are important for our setting.
 First, it reduces to the classical maximal-update criterion in homogeneous models: if $S_{\ell}(\eta)\approx S(\eta)$ for all $\ell$, then $\bar S(\eta)=S(\eta)$.
 Second, $\bar S(\eta)$ can be interpreted as an \emph{update-energy per depth unit} and is the natural quantity that appears in our recursive depth analyses of multi-path networks.
 Third, as an average, $\bar S(\eta)$ is stable under constant-level redefinitions of depth units (e.g., adding or removing $O(1)$ stem/head components), and it yields a single global learning-rate scale that remains width-robust while allowing heterogeneous layers to reallocate update magnitudes.
+Importantly, AM-$\mu$P does not require every layer to have the same update energy; it controls the typical update energy per depth unit while allowing architecture-dependent redistribution across stems, branches, residual updates, and heads.

 A more detailed rationale, including comparisons to alternative aggregations, is deferred to Sec.~\ref{sec:am-mup-rationale}.